• Form

 c.
 Communications.
 Any information provided by Client in confidence to Counsel may be shared with the Additional Clients, or any other members of the Potential Class, but shall be privileged as to any other persons.

 a.
-Litigation Expenses.
-Client understands that Counsel will advance all legal and investigative costs in connection with representing Client and the Potential Class under this Agreement and that, therefore, Counsel has an ownership interest in the causes of action and Claims to the extent of the fees and reimbursable expenses payable to Counsel under this Agreement.
-Client understands and agrees that Counsel shall be reimbursed out of any recovery as set forth below for all costs they advance, before any distribution of attorneys’ fees or any distribution to Client.
-For purposes of this Agreement, such costs may include, but are not limited to, filing fees, court costs, costs of service by special process, costs of court reporters, videographers, and related deposition or transcript expenses, copying and printing costs, long distance telephone calls, facsimile transmissions, computerized legal research, document reproduction, coding and organization services, administrative processing fees, delivery charges, graphic design, travel expenses, consultant’s fees, and investigative and expert witness services.
+Litigation Costs.
+Client understands that Counsel will advance all litigation and investigative costs in connection with representing Client and the Potential Class under this Agreement and that, therefore, Counsel has an ownership interest in the causes of action and Claims to the extent of the fees and reimbursable costs payable to Counsel under this Agreement.
+Client understands and agrees that Counsel shall be reimbursed out of any recovery as set forth below for all costs Counsel advances, before any distribution of attorneys’ fees or any distribution to Client.
+For purposes of this Agreement, such costs may include, but are not limited to, filing fees and other court costs; costs of service by special process; costs of court reporters, videographers, and related deposition or transcript costs; copying and printing costs; computerized legal research; document reproduction; coding and organization services; administrative processing fees; postal and delivery charges; graphic design; travel costs; consultant fees and costs; and investigative and expert witness services.

 b.
-Fees and Expenses In the Event of No Recovery.
-In the event there is no recovery, Counsel will not be entitled to recover any legal fee or costs from Client, except in the event that Client terminates representation, as explained below.
+Attorneys’ Fees and Costs In the Event of No Recovery.
+In the event there is no recovery, Counsel will not be entitled to recover any attorneys’ fee or costs from Client, except in the event that Client terminates representation, as explained below.

 c.
-Fees and Expenses In the Event of a Class Recovery.
+Attorneys’ Fees and Costs In the Event of a Class Recovery.
 In the event of a recovery or settlement on behalf of the Potential Class, or any similar class, Counsel will apply to the court for reimbursement of their costs and payment of their attorneys’ fees pursuant to any applicable law.
-In addition, Client understands and agrees that Counsel has the right to seek reimbursement of fees and costs pursuant to the Common Fund doctrine from any class-wide monetary recovery that may be obtained.
+In addition, Client understands and agrees that Counsel has the right to seek reimbursement of attorneys’ fees and costs pursuant to the Common Fund doctrine or the lodestar method from any class-wide recovery that may be obtained.
+Client agrees to support Counsel’s request for attorneys’ fees and costs out of the recovery.
+Client acknowledges those attorneys’ fees are Counsel’s attorneys’ fees and that Counsel is prohibited from sharing any attorneys’ fees award with Client.

 e.
-Fees Paid by the Defendant.
-Client understands and agrees that all attorneys’ fees that may be recovered from the defendant(s), whether by settlement, arbitration award, or court judgment, or pursuant to any law, shall belong solely to Counsel.
-Counsel will make any necessary allocation of fees among themselves and any other lawyers or law firm with which they have associated for purposes of pursuing the Claims.
+Attorneys’ Fees Paid by the Defendant.
+Client understands and agrees that all attorneys’ fees that may be paid by the defendant(s), whether by settlement, arbitration award, or court judgment, or pursuant to any law, shall belong solely to Counsel.
+Client acknowledges that in an individual settlement, Counsel will negotiate a separate amount for the Client and a separate amount of attorneys’ fees for Counsel.
+Client understands that in many circumstances the attorneys’ fees may be well in excess of the amount Client receives for Client’s Claim.
+Client understands that Counsel may not share Counsel’s attorneys’ fees with Client.
+Counsel will make any necessary allocation of attorneys’ fees among Counsel and additional counsel with Counsel has associated for purposes of pursuing Client’s Claim.

 9. Attorneys’ Lien.
-You hereby grant Counsel a lien on any of the Claims that are the subject matter of this Agreement.
+You hereby grant Counsel a lien on any Claim that is the subject matter of this Agreement.
 The lien will be for any sums due and owing by Client to Counsel at the conclusion or termination of Counsel’s services.
-The lien will attach to any recovery Client may obtain based on the Claims that are the subject matter of this Agreement, whether by judgment, settlement or otherwise.
+The lien will attach to any recovery Client may obtain based on the Claim that is the subject matter of this Agreement, whether by judgment, settlement, or otherwise.

 10. Termination.
 Either party may terminate representation under this Agreement, but only as set forth below: